 If you follow Bayshore to the east, you will be looking directly at the Downtown Tampa Skyline.
 Follow this into Downtown where you will quickly run into the riverwalk, University of Tampa, Curtis Hixon Waterfront Park and also The Channelside district which is where you’ll see the cruise ships docked.

 Hyde Park also has it’s own village aptly named Hyde Park Village.
-This area features a small walkable area comprised of office space, clothing stores, a coffee shop, restaurants, entertainment and more establishments mostly catered towards an upscale crowd.
+This area features a small walkable area comprised of office space, clothing stores, a coffee shop, restaurants, entertainment and other establishments mostly catered towards an upscale crowd.
 This is a popular area among the South Tampa crowd and continues to grow and expand every year.

-Much more well known is the neighborhood just North-West of Hyde Park many times referred to as SoHo which stands for South Howard.
+Another staple of South Tampa life is the neighborhood just North-West of Hyde Park many times referred to as SoHo which stands for South Howard.
 SoHo has an eclectic collection of restaurants and bars.
 You’ll find some high end eateries like the infamous Bern’s Steakhouse or Bella’s Italian Cafe.

 You’ll also find an abundance of bars and restaurants catered towards the college crowd and other people that like to go out and have a good time.
 Many of these bars have nice sunny patios to relax on and enjoy an afternoon beer.
 This area gets a little rowdy on a weekend night however living in Hyde Park you will be just far enough not to be affected by it, but still close enough to have the option of going out to enjoy this fun area.